What is a crown on teeth?

 Which dental crowns last the longest?

 The longest lifespan is the Gold Crowns.
 It lasts 15-20+ years, sometimes even a lifetime with excellent care.
-The Zirconia Crowns do 15-20+ years last.
-The Porcelain-Fused-to-Metal (PFM) Crowns and All-Porcelain Crowns do 5-15 years last.
+The Zirconia Crowns last 15-20+ years.
+The Porcelain-Fused-to-Metal (PFM) Crowns and All-Porcelain Crowns last 5-15 years.

 Are dental crowns painful?